CluedIn-io/CluedIn.Documentation/_docs/10-Integration/build-integration.md

 The following is the minimal steps required to replicate the _Hello World_ example:

 1. Create model classes.
-You can use a subgenerator for this:
+You can use a sub-generator for this:
     ```shell
     docker run --rm -ti -v ${PWD}:/generated cluedin/generator-crawler-template crawler-template:model
     ```